OPelham/food-order-api/README.md

 ## 🧱 Architectural Overview

-This project adheres to the Dependency Inversion Principle, organizing code using concepts inspired by Onion Architecture, with clear separation between domain, application, and infrastructure layers.
+This project adheres to the Dependency Inversion Principle, organizing code using concepts inspired by Clean Architecture, with clear separation between domain, application, and infrastructure layers.

 - Controllers receive requests and delegate to services